Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/overview.md

 # Exchange data between applications

-With increasing complexity of the project, it is important to separate an application functionality into smaller, independent components.
-The advantage of this is:
+With increasing complexity of the project, it is important to separate an application functionality into smaller and independent components.
+The advantages of this are:
 - Create reusable code.
 - Improved fault tolerance.
 - Easier maintenance.